dev-yoonik/YK-Face-DotNetCore-SDK/README.md

 // Verifies the faces similarity between the extracted biometric template from the processed images VerifyResponse verify = await faceClient.VerifyAsync(firstPhotoTemplate, secondPhotoTemplate);
 Console.WriteLine($"Similarity Score (w/Template): {verify.Score}");

+// If you're interest in using YooniK.Face API for identification purposes, please visit our sample project.

 ```